 - A person who has a care partner who can assist the client during the teletherapy session.

 We offer teletherapy to clients where UMAP clinicians hold licenses.
 That includes California, Colorado, Florida, Georgia, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maine, Maryland, Michigan, Missouri, New York, Ohio, Oregon, South Carolina, South Dakota, Texas, Virginia and Wisconsin, with other states pending.
-We are currently able to offer therapy to clients in North Carolina as well, since the state is temporarily waiving licensing requirements to ensure access to high-quality care.
 Contact us for the most current list of available states as this can change over time.

 What are the Technical Requirements?